pingpongdoctor/capstone-backend/README.md

 - Node.js
 - Express - Express framework is used to to create routes, deploy libraries and apply routes on the index.js file.
 - REST API - Use REST API for building endpoints to fetch data.
-- MySQL Workbench - This is a visual tool that helps build, query and manage SQL databases.
+- MySQL Workbench - This is a visual tool is used to build, query, and manage relational databases.
-- Knex library - Knex is a SQL query builder that query data from SQL tables such as user data, macro data, recipe data and comment data.
+- Knex library - Knex is applied to query data from relational databases such as user data, macro data, recipe data and comment data.
 - Bcrypt Library - The encrypted password and email on frontend are again encrypted on the backend by using the bcrypt library.
 This immensly enhance the security level for the website.

 ## Installation